eashanhatti/peridot/notes/braindump.md

+### Braindump

+This is a stream of conciousness.
+Definitely no guarantee about it making sense.

 #### No date

 What to do about currying?
 Explicit currying would be preferred over implicit.
 E.g where `foo : a -> b -> c`, `foo x _` instead of `foo x`.
 That also makes choosing the right order of arguments when defining a function less important.
 The error messages when you forget an argument are also not very nice.
 Problem is this requires multiarg functions, which are less nice theory-wise.